divarvel/staticsites-talk/slides.md

 Publication: scp, git, dropbox, …

-## En bonus
+## Bonus

 - cheap hosting (GH pages, S3)
 - secure
 - fast

-## Tout n'est pas rose…
+## Limits

-- rigide
+- rigid
-- pas adapté à tout le monde
+- not for everyone
-- pas de composante dynamique
+- not dynamic

-## … mais on peut se débrouiller
+## … and how to avoid them

-- certains outils sont très souples
+- some tools are really flexible
-- un peu d'éducation, ça marche
+- education
-- utilisation de services externes
+- external services

-## Quels outils choisir ?
+## The tool for the job

 **Ruby**: jekyll, nanoc, …